Three Ws Oval

-In the park opposite the University, you will find a monument in the shape of a 'W' with busts of each of the famous 3Ws – Sir Frank Worrell, Sir Clyde Walcott and Sir Everton Weekes.
+In the park opposite the University, there is a monument in the shape of a 'W' with busts of each of the famous 3Ws – Sir Frank Worrell, Sir Clyde Walcott and Sir Everton Weekes.
 These three giants of cricket were all born within a few miles of each other in Barbados and became a fearsome batting trio for the West Indies.
 All three were later knighted for their service to cricket.

-The facilities at the 3Ws Oval also includes an indoor cricket school which hosts the Sagicor West Indies High Performance Centre (HPC) which was opened in June 2010.
+The facilities at the 3Ws Oval also include an indoor cricket school, which hosts the Sagicor West Indies High Performance Centre (HPC), which was opened in June 2010.
 The university's cricket teams also call this picturesque ground home for first-class cricket, List A cricket and local club cricket.